danydoerr/GraphTeams/README.md

 1. For each organism of your dataset:
     * create folders
-        - data/hic_maps/<organism name> and
+        - data/hic_maps/{organism name} and
-        - data/genomic/<organism name>
+        - data/genomic/{organism name}
-    * copy all intra-chromosomal Hi-C maps of the organism into data/hic_maps/<organism name> (note that the suffix of the file names must be as specified in the config.yaml file)
+    * copy all intra-chromosomal Hi-C maps of the organism into data/hic_maps/{organism name} (note that the suffix of the file names must be as specified in the config.yaml file)
-    * copy Ensemble Data table of the organism into /data/genomic/<organism name> (data from all chromsomes of the organism should be contained in a single file; note that the suffixe of the file name must be as specificed in the config.yaml file)
+    * copy Ensemble Data table of the organism into /data/genomic/{organism name} (data from all chromsomes of the organism should be contained in a single file; note that the suffixe of the file name must be as specificed in the config.yaml file)